 - Immediately remove muffins from the tray and cool on a rack.

 - Can be stored in the refrigerator for up to 5 days.
+These also freeze well for up to 3 months.

 - Equipment: blender or food processor, mixing bowl (optional), spatula, muffin tin/s, muffin wrappers (please ensure to buy the correct size for your tin)